duykhoa/duykhoa.github.io/_posts/2017-05-21-make-it-a-habit.md

 ---
 layout: post
-title: Make it as a habbit to challenge yourself.
+title: Make it as a habit to challenge yourself.
 ---

 ```go